-Elmhurst College is committed to a policy of fair treatment of its students and recognizes a student’s need to express grievances or complaints.
+Elmhurst University is committed to a policy of fair treatment of its students and recognizes a student’s need to express grievances or complaints.

-A “complaint” is an expression of dissatisfaction concerning a College employee (faculty or staff), department, service, process or action by the administration.
+A “complaint” is an expression of dissatisfaction concerning a University employee (faculty or staff), department, service, process or action by the administration.
 Complaints may require clarification, investigation, and/or resolution.
-Elmhurst College takes seriously all student complaints and handles them in a manner appropriate to the area, nature and severity of the complaint.
+Elmhurst University takes seriously all student complaints and handles them in a manner appropriate to the area, nature and severity of the complaint.

 In situations in which issues cannot or have not been resolved through the informal complaint process, students are encouraged to file a formal complaint by reaching out to the appropriate campus office.

-Here is information regarding Federal compliance and reporting at Elmhurst College.
+Here is information regarding Federal compliance and reporting at Elmhurst University.

 Students may also report unresolved complaints to the State of Illinois and receive assistance with them via the Illinois Board of Higher Education.

-A student may also file a complaint with the College’s accreditor, The Higher Learning Commission.
+A student may also file a complaint with the University’s accreditor, The Higher Learning Commission.

-Additionally, the information regarding the College’s accreditation and state authorization documents are available on the Consumer Information page on our website.
+Additionally, the information regarding the University’s accreditation and state authorization documents are available on the Consumer Information page on our website.